Home

 Core Anatomy

-1. Core Form & Function Gain an understanding of the foundational anatomy of the core, including the function of the individual muscles and the core as a whole.
+1. Core Form & Function Understand the foundational anatomy of the core, including the function of the individual muscles and the core as a whole.

 2. Core Fundamental Teachings Be proficient in choosing practices and verbalizing teachings to promote a balanced, healthy core.

-3. TA & Engaging Deeper Abs Be more deeply knowledgeable about the TA and how to effectively teach engagement of the deeper abdominals.
+3. TA & Engaging Deeper Abs Be knowledgeable about the TA and how to effectively teach engagement of the deeper abdominals.

-4. Pelvic Floor Become proficient in describing the pelvic floor, its role in core functioning, potential issues, and teachings that can contribute to pelvic floor health.
+4. Pelvic Floor Be proficient in describing the pelvic floor, its role in core functioning, potential issues, and teachings that can contribute to pelvic floor health.

 Pelvic Anatomy

-1. Pelvis & Hips Anatomy Intro Become familiar with the foundational anatomy of the pelvic region including naming conventions, the bones and joints, the female pelvis, and the important functions of the pelvis.
+1. Pelvis & Hips Anatomy Intro Be familiar with foundational anatomy of the pelvic region including naming conventions, bones and joints, the female pelvis, and the important functions of the pelvis.

-2. Hip Muscles Learn the anatomical terminology and function of hip muscles including anterior muscles (hip flexors and quadriceps), medial muscles (adductors), posterior muscles (hamstrings, glutes) and lateral muscles (rotators).
+2. Hip Muscles Be aware of anatomical terminology and functions of hip muscles including anterior muscles (hip flexors and quadriceps), medial muscles (adductors), posterior muscles (hamstrings, glutes) and lateral muscles (rotators).

 3. Pelvic Tilt & Hip Movements Be proficient in using accurate terminology related to hip movements and how to apply knowledge of pelvic tilt and hip movements to inform teaching.